 More specifically, the Journal seeks to:

 Finally, editors work with authors throughout the time leading up to publication to respond to any feedback from reviewers and to do any necessary copyediting.
-If an article fails to meet the standards of publication, or isn't ready by internal publication dates, we reserve the right to not publish the article, though it may be resubmitted for future consideration.
-Since 2008, the Journal has sought to build an inter-religious community of scholars, in which people of different traditions learn from one another and work together for the common good.
+If an article fails to meet the standards of publication, or isn't ready by internal publication dates, we reserve the right not to publish the article, though it may be resubmitted for future consideration.
+Since 2008, the Journal has sought to build an interreligious community of scholars in which people of different traditions learn from one another and work together for the common good.
 We welcome submissions and collaboration, and are thankful for the contributions of our authors.